F4ngFantasy/txAdmin-yseries-alerts/README.md

 ![image](https://github.com/user-attachments/assets/52c6c9c8-87b2-430a-8c03-5c98c04609ca)

 Next go to the 'Scheduled Restarts' box and set the times you want the server to auto restart.
-Then go to the Game settings, and down the bottom you will see a 'Hide Scheduled Restart Warnings' toggle. make sure it looks like this (img2).
+Then go to the Game settings, and down the bottom you will see a 'Hide Scheduled Restart Warnings' toggle. make sure it looks like this.

 ![image](https://github.com/user-attachments/assets/3be404fa-a35b-4795-bef6-592d39c6fca2)